 L-tryptophan has been linked to a dangerous, even deadly condition called eosinophilia-myalgia syndrome (EMS).
-The FDA recalled tryptophan supplements in 1989 after tens of thousands of people who took them became sick, and some died.
+The FDA recalled tryptophan supplements in 1989 after up to ten thousand people who took them became sick.
 EMS causes sudden and severe muscle pain, nerve damage, skin changes, and other debilitating symptoms.
 Doctors saw a lot fewer people with EMS after the ban.
 Some research suggests the sickness was due to contaminants that got into the supplements during manufacturing in a factory in Japan.

 The supplements have since been re-introduced to the U.S. market.

 L-tryptophan can interfere with many different medicines.
-Do not take L-tryptophan if you are on antidepressants known as selective serotonin reuptake inhibitors (SSRIs) or MAO inhibitors.
+Do not take L-tryptophan if you are on antidepressants known as selective serotonin reuptake inhibitors (SSRIs), MAO inhibitors, tricyclic antidepressants and atypical antidepressants.
 Doing so may lead to a life-threatening condition called serotonin syndrome.
 Symptoms of serotonin syndrome are: